Cooper-Softdev/about-me/README.md

 # about-me#

-LAB - Number
+LAB - 02

 ## Project Name

-I build an app with a direct and powerful purpose.
-It does all of the things that it accomplishes well.
-I should describe the purpose and functionality so those that visit my README understand the app
+Basic About me page demonstrating prompts and some logical operators.

-### Author: Student/Group Name
+### Author: Dylan Cooper

 ### Links and Resources